virtual-world-framework/vwf-web/_includes/docs/architecture.md

 The drivers define the autonomic actions that happen within a system, dividing responsibility and delegating work for each action of the system.
 These actions include things such as creating or deleting a node, getting or setting a property, calling methods, and firing events.
 The drivers stand side by side without direct interaction between them.
 Rather, they interact by autonomic actions that the kernel manages.

-For example, the GLGE driver is responsible for any manipulation on the node that's part of the scene, like setting the translation of a node.
+For example, the Three.js driver is responsible for any manipulation on the node that's part of the scene, like setting the translation of a node.
 This information may be ignored by the rest of the drivers if it is not needed.

 Model and view drivers have the same structure; however, the model driver doesn't reach out, and a view driver does not have direct control.